We’ve got spirit, yes we do. So much spirit one squad can’t handle it all.

 The Rebel Girls work with choreographers (and UNLV alumni) Tabitha and Napoleon D’umo, who have designed dance routines for everyone from Cirque du Soleil to Jennifer Lopez to So You Think You Can Dance.
 In 2018, they added an all-male b-boy crew, the UNLV Rebel Company.

-Like the cheer team, the Rebel Girls compete at nationals in January and have been perennial favorites in the hip hop division with national titles in 2008, 2010, 2013, 2016.
-This year they brought home two titles in the national hip hop and game day competitions.
+Like the cheer team, the Rebel Girls compete at nationals in January and have been perennial favorites with national titles in 2008, 2010, 2013, 2016, 2018 and 2019.
+In 2020, they once again earned a national crown with the Division IA Game Day title and second place in the hip hop category.

 Scarlet Dance Line